Vanilla-Studios/Vanilla-Studio.github.io/_pages/luasharp.md

 ---
-permalink: /railverse/api/classes
+permalink: /luasharp/
-title: "Lua Documentation"
+title: "Lua#"
 toc: true
 ---

-LuaSharp is a part of the standard library for Vanilla Studios: Railverse.
+LuaSharp (Lua#) is a part of the standard library for Vanilla Studios: Railverse.
 LuaSharp beter equips lua developers for object oriented programming in Lua.

 Lua is a simple to learn language compared to other OOP languages such as Java and C#.
 LuaSharp aims to implement a simplicar object oriented experience through similar syntax.